lolipopshock/notion-safari-extension/README.md

 3. Add the **absolute path** of the notion configuration file to the `automator_script.js` (line 11) and `safari2notion.py` (line 17) file.

-4. Follow the instruction shown below to create a mac `Quick Action` and add the `automator_script.js` code to it.
+4. Open the `automator` App on your Mac and create a new file (Command + N).
+Follow the instruction shown below to create a mac `Quick Action` and add the `automator_script.js` code to it.
     ![create-automation](images/create-automation.png)

-5. Bind the automation with the python script `safari2notion.py`, and save the automation as `safari2notion`.
+5. Bind the automation with the python script `safari2notion.py` using the code `/path/to/your/python ~/path/to/safari2notion.py "$@"`, and save the automation as `safari2notion`.
 Then you can find it in the Service menu in Safari.
     ![save-automation](images/save-automation.png)

 Congratulations!
 You've finished the configuration.
 You can further customize the code by modifying the `lib/processor.py` and `safari2notion.py` to your demand.